sociomantic-tsunami/ghs/man.rst

 \-P PASS, --password PASS
   GitHub password to use to authenticate

+\-a MEDIATYPE, --accept MEDIATYPE media type to accept (useful to use GitHub API previews) (default: application/json)

 \-D DIR, --script-dir DIR
   directory where to search for scripts; can be used multiple times, last option has priority over the previous ones.
 The `script_dirs` in the